AlekseyPanas/AdvancedFridge/README.md

 the primary aspect is the management of the main dashboard through which this fridge would be controller

-### Software Contents
-The project consists of 1 part:
-- **Pygame Client:** The singleplayer game client for SilverBall

 ### Development Progress

 - [ ] Camera Sensor: